Twitter trounces estimates as growth moves overseas

 Total revenue rose to US$664.9 million, beating analysts' expectations of US$607.6 million, according to Thomson Reuters I/B/E/S. Ad revenue was US$575 million, beating expectations of US$523.1 million.

-Twitter swung to a net profit of US$61 million, or 8 cents per share, in the first quarter, from a loss of US$61.6 million, or 9 cents per share, a year earlier.
+Twitter swung to a net profit of US$61 million, or eight cents per share, in the first quarter, from a loss of US$61.6 million, or nine cents per share, a year earlier.

 Excluding items, the company earned 16 cents per share, topping the average analyst estimate of 12 cents per share.